Roman amphitheatre: Pompeii

 The Amphitheatre of Pompeii is one of the oldest surviving Roman amphitheatres.
 It is located in the Roman city of Pompeii, and was buried by the eruption of Vesuvius in 79 AD, that also buried Pompeii itself and the neighboring town of Herculaneum.
 It is also the oldest surviving Roman amphitheatre built with stone.

 Faleria

-The second-largest Roman amphitheatre was the Faleria, built 43 A.D.
+Another Roman amphitheatre was the Faleria, built 43 A.D.
 It was located in Picenum (now Falerone), Italy.
 Its building dimensions were 178.8 × 106.2 meters, and it had an arena shaped like an ellipse.
 It had twelve entrances, four of which led to the arena and had eight rows of seats divided into three sections.
 Only the outside wall of the amphitheatre remains and the arena is covered in grass all the way to the podium.

 Capua

 The third-largest Roman amphitheatre was the Amphitheatre of Capua, with building dimensions of 169.9 × 139.6 meters.
 It was located in the city of Capua (modern Santa Maria Capua Vetere), Italy.
 It was erected by Augustus in the first century B.C. and could hold up to 60,000 spectators.
 It is known as the arena that Spartacus fought in in 73 B.C.
 The theatre was eventually destroyed by the Vandals in their invasion of Rome in 456 AD.